waffle-iron/docs-rackspace/style-guide/screenshot-diagram-guidelines.md

    **Note:** If you find a Rackspace product icon that is not blue, email how-to@rackspace.com and a member of our team will create a blue version of the icon.

 - [ ] **Stencils**: Each stencil used represents a concept or function equal or similar to it's definition in the [Rackspace library of icons](https://github.com/rackerlabs/docs-rackspace/blob/master/_assets/zip/rackspace-icon-library[1].pdf).
 Stencils that are **not** Rackspace products should always appear in black.

-- [ ] **Other shapes**: All shapes added to a diagram that are not made by Rackspace must conform to the look of Rackspace designed stencils.

 - [ ] **Labels**: All product icons, stencils, and shapes, must be labeled according to their function within the diagram.